-According to the insurer LV, parents are planning to spend an average of £168 on presents for each of their children with over half of parents planning to spend the same or more than they did in 2009.
-But you don’t have to spend a fortune to make Christmas special for your kids — but you do have to have some time to either hunt out the biggest bargains or to get your children involved in making gifts and Christmas treats.
+According to the insurer LV, parents are planning to spend an average of £168 on presents for each of their children.
+And over half of parents are planning to spend the same or more than they did in 2009.
+You don’t have to spend a fortune to make Christmas special for your kids — but you do have to have some time to either hunt out the biggest bargains or to get your children involved in making gifts and Christmas treats.
 Here are some money saving tips to try:

 SAVVY TIP: If you prefer you could go to your local school’s Christmas fair.
 Many fairs have nearly new toy stalls which are great for stocking fillers.

 2. Use Christmas cards as gift cards for next year